 The silver was especially designed for this Bunad.
 The engraved flowers are inspired from the embroidery on the Lofot Bunad.
 The silver consists of a filigree heart brooch, six buttons, two cufflinks and a bag lock.

-Text by: Anette Broteng Christiansen, ThorNews
+Text and photos: Anette Broteng Christiansen, ThorNews

 Source: Norsk Bunadleksikon (Norwegian Bunad Encyclopedia)